aidanmcki/recipe-review-analysis/README.md

 I'm imagining that my results may be useful to someone looking to *publish* a recipe, so it makes sense that they will have the steps, cook time, and ingredient count of their recipe available to use to predict their future rating.

+I'm treating the 1-5 ratings as a continuous scale, so I want to use regression to capture incremental differences and predict precise numerical outcomes.

 ##### Evaluation

 To get a detailed overview, I will be evaluating my models with **Mean Squared Error**, **Mean Absolute Error**, and **R<sup>2</sup> Score**.